Reference genome: Human reference genome

 The latest human reference genome assembly, released by the Genome Reference Consortium, was GRCh38 in 2017.
-Several patches were added to update it, being the latest the patch GRCh38.p14, published in March 2022.
-This build only has 349 gaps across all the assembly, which implies a great improvement in comparison with the first version, which had roughly 150,000 gaps.
-It presents gaps mostly in areas concerning telomeres, centromeres and long repetitive sequences, being the biggest gap along the long arm of the Y chromosome, a region of ~30 Mb length (~52% of the Y chromosome length).
-The number of genomic clone libraries contributing to the reference has increased steadily to >60 along the years, although individual RP11 still accounts for 70% of the genome.
+Several patches were added to update it, the latest patch being GRCh38.p14, published on the 3rd of February 2022.
+This build only has 349 gaps across the entire assembly, which implies a great improvement in comparison with the first version, which had roughly 150,000 gaps.
+The gaps are mostly in areas such as telomeres, centromeres, and long repetitive sequences, with the biggest gap along the long arm of the Y chromosome, a region of ~30 Mb in length (~52% of the Y chromosome's length).
+The number of genomic clone libraries contributing to the reference has increased steadily to >60 over the years, although individual RP11 still accounts for 70% of the reference genome.
 Genomic analysis of this anonymous male suggests that he is of African-European ancestry.
+According to the GRC website, their next assembly release for the human genome (version GRCh39) is currently "indefinitely postponed".

-In 2022, the Telomere-to-Telomere (T2T) Consortium published the first completely assembled reference genome (version T2T-CHM13), without any gaps in the assembly.
-The Telomere-to-Telomere (T2T) consortium not only is an open, community-based effort to generate the first complete assembly of a human genome, but also provides an opportunity to examine how peri/centromeric sequences evolve.
-This effort relied on careful measures in order to assemble, polish, and validate entire peri/centromeric repeat arrays.
-By deeply characterizing these recently assembled sequences, we present a high-resolution, genome-wide atlas of the sequence content and organization of human peri/centromeric regions.
-On the other hand, according to the GRC website, their next assembly release for the human genome (version GRCh39) is currently "indefinitely postponed".
+In 2022, the Telomere-to-Telomere (T2T) Consortium, an open, community-based effort, published the first completely assembled reference genome (version T2T-CHM13), without any gaps in the assembly.
+It did not contain a Y-chromosome until version 2.0.
+This assembly allows for the examination of centromeric and pericentromeric sequence evolution.
+The consortium employed rigorous methods to assemble, clean, and validate complex repeat regions which are particularly difficult to sequence.
+It used ultra-long–read (>100 kb) sequencing to accurately sequence segmental duplications.

+The T2T-CHM13 is sequenced from CHM13hTERT, a cell line from an essentially haploid hydatidiform mole.
+"CHM" stands for "Complete Hydatidiform Mole," and "13" is its line number. "hTERT" stands for "human Telomerase Reverse Transcriptase".
+The cell line has been transfected with the TERT gene, which is responsible for maintaining telomere length and thus contributes to the cell line's immortality.
+A hydatidiform mole contains two copies of the same parental genome, and thus is essentially haploid.
+This eliminates allelic variation and allows better sequencing accuracy.

 Recent genome assemblies are as follows: